-Pursuant to the Pzena Investment Management, LLC Amended and Restated 2006 Equity Incentive Plan (the "PIM LLC 2006 Equity Incentive Plan"), we have issued restricted units and options to purchase units in the operating company.
-We use a fair-value method in recording the compensation expense associated with the granting of these restricted units, and options to purchase units, to new and existing members under the PIM LLC 2006 Equity Incentive Plan.
+Pursuant to the Pzena Investment Management, LLC Amended and Restated 2006 Equity Incentive Plan (the "2006 Equity Incentive Plan"), we have issued restricted units and options to purchase units in the operating company.
+We use a fair-value method in recording the compensation expense associated with the granting of these restricted units, and options to purchase units, to new and existing members under the 2006 Equity Incentive Plan.
 Under this method, compensation expense is measured at the grant date based on the estimated fair value of the award and is recognized over the award's vesting period.
 The fair value of the units is determined by reference to the market price of our Class A common stock on the date of grant, since these units are exchangeable for shares of our Class A common stock on a one-for-one basis.
 The fair value of the options to purchase units is determined by using an appropriate option pricing model on the grant date.

 Pursuant to the Pzena Investment Management, LLC Amended and Restated Bonus Plan (the "Bonus Plan"), eligible employees whose cash compensation is in excess of certain thresholds have a portion of that excess mandatorily deferred.
 These deferred amounts may be invested, at the employee's discretion, in certain third-party mutual funds, restricted phantom units of our operating company, or money market funds.
 Amounts deferred in any calendar year reduce that year's cash compensation expense and vest ratably over a four-year period beginning on January 1st of the next year.
-At March 31, 2011 and December 31, 2010, the liability associated with deferred compensation investment accounts was approximately \$0.3 million and \$0.9 million, respectively, which is recorded in the deferred compensation liability on the consolidated statement of financial condition.
-For the three months ended March 31, 2011 and 2010, we recognized approximately \$0.5 million and \$0.3 million, respectively, in compensation and benefits expense associated with the amortization of all prior deferred compensation awards.
+At June 30, 2011 and December 31, 2010, the liability associated with deferred compensation investment accounts was approximately \$0.7 million and \$0.9 million, respectively, which is recorded in the deferred compensation liability on the consolidated statement of financial condition.
+For the three months ended June 30, 2011 and 2010, the Company recognized approximately \$0.7 million and \$0.5 million, respectively, in compensation and benefits expense associated with the amortization of all operating company Class B units and options to acquire Class B units issued under the 2006 Equity Incentive Plan, and options to acquire Class A common stock issued under the 2007 Equity Incentive Plan.
+For the six months ended June 30, 2011 and 2010, the Company recognized approximately \$1.4 million and \$1.0 million in such compensation and benefits expense.
 Should additional amounts be deferred in future years, we would expect the non-cash portion of our compensation expense to increase as the previously and subsequently deferred amounts are amortized through income.

-As of March 31, 2011, we had approximately \$3.7 million in total unrecorded compensation expense related to unvested operating company phantom units issued pursuant to our Bonus Plan, operating company unit and option grants issued under the PIM LLC 2006 Equity Incentive Plan, and stock and option grants issued under our Pzena Investment Management, Inc. 2007 Equity Incentive Plan (the "2007 Equity Incentive Plan").
-We expect that the amortization of these amounts will be approximately \$2.5 million in the remainder of 2011, \$0.9 million in 2012, \$0.2 million in 2013, and \$0.1 million in 2014.
+As of June 30, 2011, we had approximately \$2.9 million in total unrecorded compensation expense related to unvested operating company phantom units issued pursuant to our Bonus Plan, operating company unit and option grants issued under the 2006 Equity Incentive Plan, and stock and option grants issued under our Pzena Investment Management, Inc. 2007 Equity Incentive Plan (the "2007 Equity Incentive Plan").
+We expect that the amortization of these amounts will be approximately \$1.6 million in the remainder of 2011, \$0.9 million in 2012, \$0.2 million in 2013, and \$0.2 million in 2014.

-General and Administrative Expenses
+General and Administrative Expense

-General and administrative expenses include office rent and other expenses, professional and outside services fees, depreciation, and the costs associated with operating and maintaining our research, trading, and portfolio accounting systems.
+General and administrative expense includes office rent and other expenses, professional and outside services fees, depreciation, and the costs associated with operating and maintaining our research, trading, and portfolio accounting systems.
 Our occupancy-related costs and professional services expenses, in particular, generally increase or decrease in relative proportion to the overall size and scale of our business operations.